 - Learn about Bangladesh's environmental difficulties.

-- Learn how to change the color of smoke.
+- Learn how to change the color of smoke from a campfire.

 Approximate Time Needed to Complete the Art Class: